 What are the nursing program accreditations and approvals?

 The nursing program is approved by the Iowa Board of Nursing, the State Board of Education, and Iowa Lakes Community College Board of Trustees.
 Iowa Lakes Community College is accredited by the Commission on Institutions of Higher Education of the North Central Association.

 How do I apply to the Nursing Program?

 - Submit the following to Iowa Lakes Community College Admissions Office, 3200 College Drive, Emmetsburg, IA 50536.

 a.
-College Application: Please apply online indicating Nursing, full-time, daytime Emmetsburg campus.
+College Application: Please apply online indicating Nursing.

 b.
 Official high school transcript(s)/GED scores

 - Please schedule an advising session by calling 800-242-5108, ext.
 5212 or 712-852-5212.

 - The application deadline is June 1st for the fall semester.

 - In compliance with 655 Iowa Administrative Code 2.10(6), students and prospective students are hereby notified that they may not take courses with a clinical or practicum component or both, if they had: